Terms and conditions

 - you also give us your consent for us to share your personal information with regards to your prescription(s) with NHS England, the NHS Business Services Authority (NHSBSA) and the Secretary of State for Health to make sure we are correctly paid by the NHS for the service we give to you; and

-- you agree that you understand EPS and that you have been provided with clear information that explains nomination.
+- where appropriate, you agree that you understand EPS and that you have been provided with clear information that explains nomination.

-3.11.
-You agree that our pharmacist or pharmacist technician responsible for your order can access your NHS Summary Care Record (SCR) if clinical and/or safety information is needed.
-This permission is valid from 12 months from the date of your last order or until you withdraw consent.
+3.12.
+You agree that our pharmacist or pharmacy technician responsible for your order can access your NHS Summary Care Record (SCR) if clinical and/or safety information is needed.
+This permission is valid for 12 months from the date of your last order or until you withdraw consent.
 All access is automatically logged and recorded by the NHS for audit purposes.
 You can read more about the SCR by visiting the NHS website.
 You can opt-out of having an SCR altogether and you should contact your NHS GP surgery who will record this, if this is your preference.

 - If you do not pay for your prescriptions, you will be required to provide us with evidence of your exemption status by uploading your proof of exemption, for example proof of disability or receipt of benefits when you place your order.
 It is your responsibility to ensure that you meet the exemption criteria .
 By uploading evidence of your exemption, you acknowledge and agree that we will share the evidence with appropriate NHS authorities for verification.